Making a Decision

 Deciding to euthanize your faithful friend and companion is always difficult and heartbreaking.
 However, it is a decision that most pet lovers will have to face at some point in a lifetime.
-As we outlive our canine and feline companions, we are likely to have to make this decision, and too often more than once.
+As we outlive our canine and feline companions, we are likely to have to make this decision.

 One of the most common things I have discussed with pet owners concerning end-of-life issues is how to determine what the ‘right’ time is.
 Most people, loving their pets very much, are concerned that they will be selfish and wait too long.
 Others are worried they will elect to have it done too soon.
 Let me assure you that most often there is no perfect moment in time that you need to identify.